DenyTsjapanov/snapdt/README.md

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor, Reuben Ferrante for continuous helpful feedback.

--   Tutor support at Code Institute for their support.
+-   Friends and family for giving their feedback on the project.